 Between Km.
 213 and 214, south of the El Pedregoso boulder hill, this rocky track heads east.
 GPS: 29°31.15′, -114°30.03′(WGS84).
 This is 97 miles south of El Rosario and 12 1/2 miles north of Laguna Chapala.

 The rocky track in the arroyo changes to a smoother road after a half mile or so… It is 4.6 miles from Hwy.
 1 to the viewpoint at the top of the grade… the peninsular divide.

 La Turquesa Canyon View (29°32.54′, -114°26.06′)

 The elevation here is 2,816′ and you can see all the way to the granite boulders where Hwy.
 5 is located.
-The turquoise mine is on the center side of the canyon.
+The turquoise mine is on the left side of the canyon.

 ‘Kacey’s XR Ride’/ ‘Coco’s Short Cut’ …